 Then he picked out a postcard to send to his pen pal Christina in Taiwan.
 And he specially picked all the stamps to put on the card.

 Ashar wrote the note to Christina, mostly telling her about his burgeoning community theater career.
 I addressed the card.

 Then we had to take a break to help Coby, who had been outside too long and was very overheated.
 (Note from Joan: Coby is our almost-14-year-old Goldendoodle, who is not in very good health.)

 Then Ashar helped me pick postcards for about a dozen of my new Postcrossing recipients around the world.
 I read Ashar each recipient’s profile and likes and dislikes.
 Based on that, Ashar then chose which card to send them.

 Then Ashar discovered that Norman Reedus has his very own custom postcard set, of his own photographs, for sale.

-Turning our attend to the model cemetery that we have, we started a list of other items that we might want to build or acquire if we construct a small model railroad set and landscape that includes the cemetery.
+Turning our attention to the model cemetery that we have, we started a list of other items that we might want to build or acquire if we construct a small model railroad set and landscape that includes the cemetery.
 The things we came up with, so far, are train tracks, tunnels, a small town (which we will call Derry), a clown for the cemetery, a prison, a road, cars, a farm and a mountaintop.
 (Note from Joan: HARD NO ON CLOWNS.
 Nice try, Ottos.
 I’m terrified of clowns and you know it.)